microsoft/language-server-protocol/_specifications/specification-3-16.md

 	}

 	/**
+	 * Window specific server capabilities
+	 */
+	window?: {
+		/**
 		* The server is interested in file notifications/requests.
 		*
 		* @since 3.16.0
 		*/
-	files?: {
+		fileOperations?: {
 			/**
 			* The server is interested in didCreateFiles notifications.
 			*/
 			didCreate?: FileOperationRegistrationOptions;

 			/**
 			* The server is interested in willCreateFiles requests.
 			*/
 			willCreate?: FileOperationRegistrationOptions;

 			/**
 			* The server is interested in didRenameFiles notifications.
 			*/
 			didRename?: FileOperationRegistrationOptions;

 			/**
 			* The server is interested in willRenameFiles requests.
 			*/
 			willRename?: FileOperationRegistrationOptions;

 			/**
 			* The server is interested in didDeleteFiles file notifications.
 			*/
 			didDelete?: FileOperationRegistrationOptions;

 			/**
 			* The server is interested in willDeleteFiles file requests.
 			*/
 			willDelete?: FileOperationRegistrationOptions;
+		}
 	}

 	/**